WLS-FM: Shift to classic hits

-On October 1, 2012, WLS-FM modified their oldies format to a classic rock-leaning classic hits format.
+On October 1, 2012, WLS-FM modified its oldies format to a classic rock-leaning classic hits format.
 The Scott Shannon "True Oldies Channel" branding, programming, and voice tracking were removed.
 The pre-1964 oldies were dropped entirely, while Motown and 1970s pop and disco hits were cut back, and more 1980s songs were also added.
 The focus on the station was now hits of the 1970s and early 1980s with only several 1960s songs per hour.
 Morning DJ Dave Fogel was released to make room for Brant Miller's return to the station (Fogel was hired at WJMK just two days after being let go from WLS).
 Fred Winston was also hired as a full-time DJ in afternoons.
 In 2013, Robert Murphy was hired as an afternoon jock; Winston was let go.

 On November 3, 2014, Jack Diamond, formerly of sister station WRQX in Washington, D.C., became WLS-FM's new morning show host, with Miller shifting to a co-hosting role.
 Diamond would leave the station in July 2015, with Miller re-assuming a main hosting role.
 Kim Berk, formerly of WWFS in New York, joined Miller as co-host in January 2016.
 Robert Murphy was released from the station in December 2016 to be replaced by Ron Parker (from WCBS-FM in New York) to handle afternoon duties.
 As of late 2017, the focus is now mainly hits of the 1970s through the early 1980s, with a small sampling of pre-1970/post-1989 and mid-late 1980s and early 1990s hits mixed in due to the playlist being limited.
 The start of 2018 brought Dave Fogel back to WLS-FM as Berk's morning co-host, with Miller briefly moving to a weather reporting only position, until being released.

 On November 17, 2017, WLS-FM became Chicago's only classic hits station when rival WJMK changed formats to classic hip-hop.

+Following the shift to classic hits, the station would gradually downplay the connection to WLS-AM, including the phaseout of their signature 5-note "sonic logo" in promotions in favor of simply saying the name without musical accompaniment at some undetermined point around 2015.
+It returned to WLS-FM on March 11, 2024 with an updated package of other sonic branding from TM Studios calling back to 890 AM's musical legacy.